7.3. Date operations (JSR-310 Date and Time API)¶

 If a negative number is passed in the

-method, results similar to the results at the time of usingminus
+plusmethod, results similar to the results at the time of usingminusmethod can be obtained.
+Same forminusmethod.

 7.3.2.4.2.
 Date and time comparison¶